-The parent, guardian, or custodian of a student receiving competent private instruction may also enroll the student in the school district.
+The parent, guardian, or custodian of a student receiving competent private instruction may also enroll the student in the school district in accordance with state law and policy.
 The student is considered under dual enrollment.
-The parent, guardian, or custodian requesting dual enrollment for the student should notify the board secretary prior to the third Friday of September each year on forms provided by the school district.
+The parent, guardian, or custodian requesting dual enrollment for the student should notify the board secretary no later than September 15 of the school year in which dual enrollment is sought on forms provided by the school district.
 On the form, they will indicate the extracurricular and academic activities in which the student is interested in participating.
 The forms are available at the central administration office.

 A dual enrollment student is eligible to participate in the school district's extracurricular and academic activities in the same manner as other students enrolled in the school district.
 The policies and administrative rules of the school district will apply to the dual enrollment students in the same manner as the other students enrolled the school district.
-These policies and administrative rules will include, but not be limited to, athletic eligibility requirements, the good conduct rule, academic eligibility requirements, and payment of the fees required for participation.
+These policies and administrative rules will include, but not be limited to, athletic eligibility requirements, the good conduct rule, academic eligibility requirements, and payment of applicable fees.